HBRP/Homebound/README.md

 # Homebound

+Homebound is an open-source collection of plugins that utilize the "em_fw" interface to communicate with a rust backend.
+The rust backend communicates with a PostgreSQL database, instead of the typical MySQL/MariaDB databases.

+The collection of plugins is designed and maintained by experienced software developers.
+Data-Orientated design and DRY are driving principals in this project.

-Homebound consists of both internal and external resources.
+The projects consists of both internal and external resources, along with sql files to setup a basic version of our postgre database and the rust webservice.

-<b> Interal resources </b>
+## Interal resources

-Internal resources are developed by Homebound for Homebound.
-All internal resources use the MIT License.
+All internal resources use the MIT License and are authored by the Homebound team.

-<b> External resources </b>
+## External resources

-External resources are resources that have been gathered from the FiveM community respectively.
+External resources are resources that have been gathered from the FiveM community.
 To use any of those resources, you must abide by the original author's license.

-External resources from this repository may be heavily modified to fit the needs of the overall project.
+External resources are often heavily modified to fit the needs of the project.

-<b> Contribute </b>
+## Contribute

-Contributions to the project require that the developer forfeit ownership of the modifications to the project itself.
-All code within the internal resource folder is licensed under the MIT license, while licensing within the external directory is at the discretion of the original resource author.
+Contributions to the project require that the developer forfeit ownership of the modifications to the project itself, or to the external plugin.

+## Experience

+If you'd like to play on a server that uses this code, stop by [Homebound Discord](https://discord.gg/M8NyRKWQQA) and submit a whitelist application.